-Configuring SCIRun to run the example networks requires changing the path variables in configuration file: .scirunrc (usually found in the home directory).
-This can be done through the SCIRun interface by clicking on the Configure button located in the lower right corner (Figure 3.2).
+Configuring SCIRun to run the example networks requires changing the path variables in configuration file: .scirunrc (usually found in the home directory, check under AppData subdirectories on Windows).
+This can be done through the SCIRun interface by clicking on the Configure button located in the lower right corner (Figure 3.1).